Jose-cyber/splitting-traffic-in-app-engine/README.md

 The App Engine **application** is a top-level container that includes the **service**, **version**, and **instance** resources that make up your app.

-when we deploy the python app using the command "gcloud app deploy ....[]" a **service** called "python-app" was instantly created and **the service in the app engine can have one or more versions**, you can list the versions using the command:
+When we deploy the python app using the command "gcloud app deploy ....[]" a **service** called "python-app" was instantly created and **the service in the app engine can have one or more versions**, you can list the versions using the command:
 <pre>
 gcloud app versions list --service=python-app --project $PROJECT_ID
 </pre>